Dd2019-git/network-calculator/README.md

 # network-splitter-ICND1
-Calculete networks and subnets for ICND1
+Calculate networks and subnets for ICND1